Michael Yonkers: 2000s–2010s

 By the early 2000s, Yonkers' recordings in the late 1960s were rediscovered and compiled on the album Microminiature Love, released on vinyl by De Stijl Records in 2002, and later Sub Pop, who released it on CD in July 2003.
 This led to re-releases of other early albums, including the psych-folk album Grimwood, originally recorded in 1971 and reissued in 2007, as well as the early 1970s works Michael Lee Yonkers and Borders Of My Mind, both reissued on Drag City in 2014.
 Yonkers' most recent work includes three collaborations with Minneapolis indie-rock group The Blind Shake, Carbohydrate Hydrocarbons, Cold Town/Soft Zodiac, and Period.
+Their collaboration was documented in the 2011 film Hey Hey What by director Colin Frangos.
+He also released a solo album in 2007, Unbroken, with producer Chris Strouth.

 In 2015, Mystra Records released a limited-edition set of Yonkers' experimental work from 2003-2007, Neverending Light Beam From Planet 00s/Deep Within Home Pianet/Plan A. Shindig! writer Jeanette Leech called the music "great: scratchy and uncompromising, but by no means untuneful or unstructured."

 Legacy

 Musician John Dwyer, leader of San Francisco garage rock band Osees, paid tribute to Yonkers by covering 10 of his songs on the 2020 album Bug On Yonkers under his solo project Damaged Bug.
 Dwyer told the magazine American Songwriter about meeting Yonkers: “He was kind and seemingly a pretty regular guy, but he was also a weirdo, a rare bird, waving the true freak music flag, and it didn’t matter what kind of music he made, I loved it all.”

-Cole Alexander of psychedelic rock band Black Lips has said that Yonkers “kind of invented noise and drone guitar techniques," stating further that "when you think of how the Who, Jimi Hendrix and the Velvet Underground were pushing feedback at the time, he was more extreme than all three combined in terms of what he was doing.”
+Cole Alexander of garage rock band Black Lips has said that Yonkers “kind of invented noise and drone guitar techniques," stating further that "when you think of how the Who, Jimi Hendrix and the Velvet Underground were pushing feedback at the time, he was more extreme than all three combined in terms of what he was doing.”

+Death

+Yonkers died at Regions Hospital in Saint Paul, Minnesota, on April 20, 2026, due to complications related to cancer, a recent fall, and blood clots in his lungs.
+He was 78.
+His death was first reported on April 28 by Dwyer on his Instagram page.
+Minnesota-based news website Racket and St. Paul radio station The Current (KCMP) published longer obituaries soon after.